|In the Lab|

 |Top Ten Species|

-Why are there so many fish species in the Amazon and adjacent river basins?
+Why so many fish species in the Amazon and other large tropical river basins?

 Projects involve collecting expeditions to remote field localities, descriptions of species new to science, comparative osteology, and phylogenetic analyses of genetic and morphological data.